intel-analytics/BigDL-2.x/docs/docs/gettingstarted.md

 ## **3. Run Analytics Zoo Applications**
 Analytics Zoo applications can run on remote or cloud resources, such as YARN, K8s, Databricks, or Google Dataproc.
-Please check the Analytics Zoo [examples](examples.md) such as distributed TensorFlow, Spark ML pipeline, RayOnSpark, Cluster Serving etc.

 ### 3.1 Run on YARN